johnsto/goserve/README.md

   -indexes=true: Allow directory listing
 ```

-### YAML configuration
+### File-based configuration

-Config files expose additional functionality (such as error handlers and redirects) and have the following structure:
+Config files expose additional functionality (such as error handlers and redirects) and have the following YAML structure:

 ```
 listeners: